MSG: Multi-Stream Generative Policies for Sample-Efficient Robotic Manipulation

 We transform these samples into the world frame, resulting in

 and perform a weighted combination of the samples as

-While this expression uses Euclidean notation for clarity, we perform geodesic interpolation over the pose manifold in practice.
-The weights \(\boldsymbol w_f\) may be scalars or vectors, and their computation is discussed in \secref{sec:weight}.
+Written in Euclidean form for clarity, interpolation is performed geodesically on the pose manifold. \rebuttal{\(\odot\) denotes elementwise multiplication.
+The weights \(\boldsymbol w_f\) may be scalar or vector-valued (with broadcasting as needed); see \secref{sec:weight} for details.}